-Declaring Entities and individuals carrying on business under their full name that intend to engage in import and/or export activities in Singapore, or appoint a Declaring Agent to apply for customs import, export and transhipment permits or certificates through TradeNet have to follow the procedures below:
+Declaring Entities that intend to engage in import and/or export activities in Singapore, or appoint a Declaring Agent to apply for customs import, export and transhipment permits or certificates through TradeNet have to:

-A Declaring Entity refers to any importer, exporter, shipping agent, air cargo agent, freight forwarder, common carrier or other persons who wish to obtain a customs permit, licence, certificate or any other document or form of approval from Singapore Customs.
+A Declaring Entity refers to any importer, exporter, shipping agent, air cargo agent, freight forwarder, common carrier or other person who desires to obtain a customs permit, licence, certificate or any other document or form of approval from Singapore Customs.

-Only the Key Personnel (e.g. owner, partner or director) whose record is registered with ACRA or the relevant UEN Issuance Agency can activate your entity's Customs Account using his/her CorpPass or SingPass.
+Only the Key Personnel (e.g. owner, partner or director) of an entity whose record is registered with ACRA or the relevant UEN Issuance Agency can activate the entity's Customs Account.

 How to Activate a Customs Account